I’ve been doing bulletproof coffee basically for the whole time since I started, more than 10 years ago.

 The caffeine issue

 My reasoning was that the coffee was interfering with the way my body actually wanted to function.
 What I initially regarded as a feature started to feel like a liability!
-If my body wants to tell me it’s tired and maybe hasn’t slept enough, or eaten right, or needs time to repair… is it really a good idea to push it to 120%?
-Daily?
+If my body wants to tell me it’s tired and maybe hasn’t slept enough, or eaten right, or needs time to repair… is it really a good idea to push it to 120%? … Daily?

 But the issue of forcing the body into an unnatural state (with caffeine) remains.
 So I progressively started replacing part of my ground coffee with decaffeinated coffee… This worked fine in terms of continuing to not eat anything else than butter/coconut oil in the morning.
-Of course, the caffeine boosting properties went away and after a while I was used to “no boost” without even think about it.
+Of course, the caffeine boosting properties went away and after a while I was used to “no boost” without even thinking about it.

 Does that mean the decaffeinated BP coffee was now useless in terms of energy and mental focus?